TomHochsprung/UAI2023_Pairwise_CI_Testing/README.md

 ## Requirements

-Several packages need to be installed in the local R environment:
+Several packages and the there mentioned dependencies need to be installed in the respective R environment:
+GeneralisedCovarianceMeasure
+mvtnorm
+energy

+At the moment, the user must do this for herself.
+We plan to do this more automatically.

 ## Contact info